rosestrauss1/PyBer_Analysis/README.md

 ## Summary:
 To rectify disparities among city types, I reccomend three action items:

-1. Decrease fares in rural areas by implementing an advertising campaign for ride shares that encourage more people to use this service.
+1. Decrease fares in rural areas by implementing an advertising campaign for PyBer that encourage more people to use this service.
 2. Redistribute the income of drivers living in rural areas to supplement the income of drivers in urban areas.
 3. Charge less per mile in rural areas to encourage the use of ride sharing, and reduce costs for potential clients.
 This would levalize the income made from rural and urban drivers and make ridesharing more affordable in rural and suburban areas.